AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 ![Admin console Select your org](assets/admin-console-select-your-org.png "Organization Selector")

 If the organization is part of a Global Admin Console, a hierarchy icon appears next to the organization's name.
 You also see the organization's path and can determine the organization's placement within the hierarchy.
-For example, in the screenshot, the admin is a member of organization B, and this organization's Global Admin Console path is A > B, where B is a child of organization A. In this context, each organization in the path is an Adobe Admin Console; a child organization is a child Admin Console in your hierarchy.
+For example, in the screenshot, the admin is a member of a top-level organization, and child organizations have a Global Admin Console path such as Parent Organization > Child Organization, where the child organization is nested under the parent.
+In this context, each organization in the path is an Adobe Admin Console; a child organization is a child Admin Console in your hierarchy.

 ![admin console select your child org](assets/admin-console-select-your-org-hierarchy.png "Organization placement in hierarchy of a Global Admin Console")